VicVEVO/Cosmo-RSD/readme.md

 pip install -r requirements.txt
 ```

+*Installing them one by one in a python virtual environment might be better*

 ## Core functionality

 The utils library is dedicated to computing $\chi^2$ confidence contours in different parameter planes.